Tanami/symta/doc/symta-by-example.md

 `int.clip A B` - integer clipped between `A` and `B` inclusive

 `float.clip A B` - float clipped between `A` and `B` inclusive

+`cons F Xs` - Xs into a C-style list, where next field is embedded in object

+`uncons Next Item` - uncons C-style list into Symta list

 Thanks